-OS (pre-installed): Microsoft Windows 2000 Professional SP4/ Windows XP SP3/Windows Vista SP1
+OS (pre-installed): Microsoft Windows 2000 Professional SP4/ Windows XP1 SP3/Windows Vista2 SP1

-- Operation is not assured in an environment based on an upgrade of the operating systems described above or in a multi-boot environment. - 64-bit editions and Starter (Edition) are not supported.
+- Operation is not assured in an environment based on an upgrade of the operating systems described above or in a multi-boot environment. - 1 64-bit editions and Starter (Edition) are not supported. - 2 Starter (Edition) is not supported.